claytonwramsey/chess-engines-class/final/README.md

 I will also invite people who have sponsored the course (such as our faculty sponsor, Joe Young) and maybe bring snacks.

+## Tournament

+I will host a brief tournament after you have all submitted your final projects.
+The format will be a round robin, using a broad sample of openings.
+The winner of the tournament will receive some extra credit.

 ## Grading

 This assignment is graded out of 15 points total: